AntonioooP/passwordManager/README.md

 This is a password manager application that allows users to *securely* manage their passwords.
 The application consists of two main components: the backend and a chrome extension.
 The purpose of building this application was to not rely on any third-party services.

-Note that this isn't a project that should be considered as a secure password manager because of the use of encryption, even though it does have a somewhat secure encryption function, it has the risk of having to store a key in a local file.
+Note that this isn't a project that should be considered as a secure password manager because of the use of client-side encryption, even though it does have a somewhat secure encryption function, it has the risk of having to store a key in a local file where it can be accessed by anyone on the computer, but I mean why have a password manager if anyone had access to your computer so
 ## Backend

 The backend is responsible for handling API requests, managing passwords, and interacting with the database.
 It is built using Node.js and Express.js, the database is just a `.txt` file, ideally it would be in a safer database, you are welcome to use any database you want.